-Out of all Anderson's many characters that shows signs of extreme depression or appear on the verge of a breakdown (Rushmore‘s Herman Blume, Moonrise Kingdom‘s Captain Sharp, any of the Tenenbaum siblings), there's none that appears more depressed than Gwenyth Paltrow's Margot in The Royal Tenenbaums.
+Out of all Anderson's many characters that show signs of extreme depression or appear on the verge of a breakdown (Rushmore‘s Herman Blume, Moonrise Kingdom‘s Captain Sharp, any of the Tenenbaum siblings), none appears more depressed than Gwenyth Paltrow's Margot in The Royal Tenenbaums.

 The adopted daughter of Royal and Etheline, Margot grew up as a talented young writer, producing plays that won her instant acclaim and success early in her career.
 Similar to her siblings, Chas (Ben Stiller) and Richie (Luke Wilson), she hits a bit of a career slump in her later years, preferring to spend most of her days sitting in a bathtub, watching TV, and smoking—all at the same time, of course.

-A character that seemingly walked straight out of a Lost Generation novel written under the influence of mescaline and absinthe, M. Gustave is a man distinctly out of place and from another time even within the film's 1920s setting.
+A character that seems to have walked straight out of a Lost Generation novel written under the influence of mescaline and absinthe, M. Gustave is a man out of place and from another time even within the film's 1920s setting.

-He's a man of excess who absolutely adores the finer things in life—his first concern upon breaking out of prison asking Zero whether he has a puff of cologne for him to immediately put on.
+He's a man of excess who adores the finer things in life—his first concern upon breaking out of prison asking Zero whether he has a puff of cologne for him to put on.
 He’s a serial womanizer, yet never appears to be seducing his many elderly love interests out of malice or with some sort of intention to secure their wealth — he seems to love each and every one of them.

 In his second feature film, Anderson manages to blend those two archetypal character tropes together in the form of Max Fischer, a miniature adult in a child's body, and one of the most hot-headed and immature of Anderson's characters to date.